jekyllgrim/ZScript_Basics/A1_Flow_Control.md

     ```csharp
     if (health == 100)
+    {
-    //returns true if health value is exactly equal to 100
+        // True if health is exactly equal to 100
+    }
     ```

     With **boolean** values this operator can be used to check if they're `true` or `false`:

     ```csharp
     if (target.bISMONSTER == true)
-    // Returns true if the calling actor's target has ISMONSTER flag
-    ```

-    ```csharp
-    bool mybool;
-    if (mybool == false)
     {
-      mybool = true;
+        // True if the calling actor's target
+        // has the ISMONSTER flag
     }
     ```

     Note that true/false checks can be shortened as follows:

     ```csharp
+    // These do the same thing:

+    if (target.bISMONSTER)
+    {...}

-    if (target.bISMONSTER) //this is the same as if (target.bISMONSTER == true)
+    if (target.bISMONSTER == true)
+    {...}
     ```

     This operator can also be used with [pointers](Pointers_and_casting.md) to check if they're the pointers to the same actor:

     ```csharp
     if (victim == target)
+    {
+        // Is true if 'victim' and 'target' pointers point to the same actor.

-    // This check is used in SpecialMissileHit overrides to check if 'victim' (the actor hit by the projectile) is the same as projectiles 'target' (the actor who shot it).
-It makes sure projectiles can never hit their shooters.
+        // This check is used in SpecialMissileHit overrides
+        // to check if 'victim' (the actor hit by the projectile)
+        // is the same as projectile's 'target' (the actor who shot it).
+        // It makes sure projectiles can never hit their shooters.
+    }
     ```

     Checking pointers against `null` allows to check if that pointer is empty (you already know this as null-checking):

     ```csharp
     if (target == null)
+    {
-    // Will return true if the calling actor doesn't have a target
+        // True if the calling actor doesn't have a target
+    }
     ```

     Note: make sure you do NOT confuse `==` with with `=` — an operator used to actually *change* values.
 (See Assignment Operators above.)